 Westlight is the rooftop the William Vale Hotel in Williamsburg, and it has a view that makes other rooftops feel like windowless dive bars.
 So if you want to impress someone who loves staring at the Manhattan skyline, this place will get the job done.
 Grab a drink, look across the East River, and eat some fancy bar food.
 Or maybe have your next birthday here.
 Westlight gets crowded on weekends, but you can make a reservation if you don’t feel like waiting in a line.

 Maybe you’ve convinced yourself you’re not a rooftop person.
 You don’t value fresh air enough to deal with the crowds of people you’ll have to share it with, and you’d rather drink wine than an $18 tequila-soda.
 But Rooftop Reds might change you.
-This is a wine bar on top of a roof in the Brooklyn Navy Yard, and it’s full of cornhole, hammocks, and picnic tables - all with a great view of Manhattan.
+This is a reservation-only wine bar on top of a roof in the Brooklyn Navy Yard, and it’s full of cornhole, hammocks, and picnic tables - all with a great view of Manhattan.
 If you’re looking for a rooftop situation that’s relatively low-key, this is one of your best options.

 1 Hotel Brooklyn Bridge is right off the waterfront in Dumbo, and it has a direct view of the East River and lower Manhattan.
 This, of course, means that you’ll see a good number of tourists here - but it also means that this rooftop is objectively impressive.
 There’s also a little pool area with views of the Statue of Liberty, but you have to make a reservation if you want to hang out there.
 Just be aware that this place is only open Friday through Sunday, and the earlier you get here, the less time you’ll have to spend waiting in line.